opencv/opencv/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.markdown

 Specify here the name of the inputs and while you start your application from the Visual Studio enviroment you have automatic argument passing.
-In the next introductionary tutorial you'll see an in-depth explanation of the upper source code: @ref Display_Image.
+In the next introductionary tutorial you'll see an in-depth explanation of the upper source code: @ref tutorial_display_image.